 The criteria is applied as a simple test that creates an array of TRUE and FALSE values:

-This bit of the formula "tests" each value in the first array using the criteria supplied, then uses a double-negative (--) to coerce the resulting TRUE and FALSE values to ones and zeros.
+This bit of the formula "tests" each value in the first array using the criteria supplied, then uses a double-negative (--) to coerce the resulting TRUE and FALSE values to 1's and 0's.
 The result looks like this:

 Note that 1s correspond to columns 1,5, and 7, which meet the criteria of "A".